-It is a violation of the Code for a student to intentionally engage in sexual misconduct or sexual assault, or to retaliate against a person who in good faith reports or participates in an investigation under this policy.
-A student may be found responsible for retaliation even if not found responsible for the underlying alleged sexual misconduct or sexual assault.
+It is a violation of the MMA policy to engage in sexual harassment, or to retaliate against a person who in good faith reports or participates in an investigation under this procedure.
+A person may be found responsible for retaliation even if not found responsible for the underlying alleged sexual harassment.

-E. Reports to the Academy
+E. Reports and Formal Complaints to the Academy